dipeshbhatt1/Student-Performance-Analysis/README.md

  - This repository represents **An in-depth analysis of the performance of students in Secondary School Examination**.
  - This analysis helps educators identify areas of improvement, personalize learning experiences, and provide targeted support to struggling students.
- - Furthermore, student performance analysis and prediction can also aid in decision-making processes for school administrators and policymakers, helping them allocate resources more effectively.
+ - Furthermore, student performance analysis can also aid in decision-making processes for school administrators and policymakers, helping them allocate resources more effectively.

 ## ⏳ Dataset
 * Data of 83 students who studied in my school in Class X during 2022-23